 6. Killer Mike – R.A.P.
 Music

 The always mighty Killer Mike has been on the periphery of greatness for a while now, showing up on great tracks on great records (Stankonia), or releasing mind-blowing singles (“That’s Life”), but has never had a great record to call his own.
-Producer El-P harnesses Mike’s incomparable power, helping him create a focused and relentless bulldozer of a album.
+Producer El-P harnesses Mike’s incomparable power, helping him create a focused and relentless bulldozer of an album.

 5. Spiritualized – Sweet Heart, Sweet Light

 Though the cover of this record (to the left) is undeniably goofy, something about it captures the essence of this thrillingly joyful album.
-After years of issues with drugs, and an illness-related brush with death, Jason Pierce has shaken away much of the melancholy of his previous work, and is left almost stupefied by the sheer jubilation in his music.
+After years of issues with drugs, and an illness-related brush with death, Jason Pierce has shaken away much of the melancholy of his previous work and is left almost stupefied by the sheer jubilation in his music.
 “Huh?” indeed.

 4. Japandroids – Celebration Rock